robot5000-design/ms2/README.md

 - A simple structure with just 2 pages, the introduction/landing page and the quiz page.
 - On the Quiz page, hide the quiz options and show the questions using javascript or vice versa.
 - Custom 404 page, so in the case of a broken internal link a button is provided for the user to return to safety.
-Unlikely to be requred but included nevertheless.
+Unlikely to be required but included nevertheless.

 #### Skeleton